Source-independent quantum random number generator against tailored detector blinding attacks: Protocol description

+Because the protocol is source independent, it focuses only on the measurement of unknown light and subsequent processing steps.
+Nevertheless, we offer a state preparation step before measurement, considering that Alice can provide an untrusted source to generate favorable signals and then improve the generation rate if Eve does not attack.
+We directly describe our protocol in the $d$-dimensional measurement case.
+Alice measures the signals in two partially complementary bases $\mathbb{X}$ and $\mathbb{Z}$ with eigenstates $\{\left| i \right\rangle_x\}$ and $\{\left| j \right\rangle_z\}$ ($i,j\in \{0,1,...,d\}$), respectively.
+Here, $d$ is the measurement dimension.

 \emph{State preparation.} According to the specific structure of the detection devices, the source is expected to emit $N$ signals that cause only the $\left| 0 \right\rangle_x$ detector to fire.
 Although the source is not trusted, Bob can guess that the outcomes of measuring signals in the $\mathbb{X}$ basis are always $\left| 0 \right\rangle_x$.
 This may help improve the extractable randomness in practice.
+This step is public.
+Eve can change or replace signals at will before they enter the detection device.

 \emph{$d$-dimensional measurement.} Alice partially trusts her detection equipment.
 She randomly measures signals in basis $\mathbb{X}$ or $\mathbb{Z}$ with probability $p_x$ or $p_z=1-p_x$, respectively.
 Usually, $p_x$ is much lower than $p_z$, which is beneficial for the generation rate.
 When measuring signals in $\mathbb{X}$, she should randomly choose one of the detectors to detect $\left| 0 \right\rangle_x$.